MatejKocourek/apt-fuzzer/fuzzer/README-task4.md

 Line coverage:
 - 78% for the fuzzer project (sharing with task 2 and 3)
-- x% for the seed-generator
+- 91% for the seed-generator

 ### Property-based testing

-Indicate in which file(s) you have the property-based tests.
+Property-based testing can be found in file `tests-property.cpp`.
+It is using the RapidCheck software, which is included as a submodule.

 ### Mutation testing

 Mutation score:
 - 60% for the fuzzer project (sharing with task 3)
-- x% for the seed-generator

 Mutation testing heavily depends on randomness.